 The City is separated into two wastewater collection and treatment zones, the eastern and western zones.
 Each serves approximately 1⁄2 of the City.
-The average daily wastewater effluent flow production for the western zone of the City is shown in Table 2-7.
 The western portion of the City is considered to be the area west of Flamingo Road.
 Wastewater flows are presented from readings of the effluent meter at the Pembroke Pines WWTP from injection wells 1 and 2.
 The average Pembroke Pines wastewater effluent production for the western portion of the City amounted to approximately 6.85 MGD in 2017-2019.